 And, on Eddie Lopat: “Until he came along I could never see throwing a ball on purpose.
 To show you what I mean, let’s say I’m coming in to pitch the ninth and I don’t know what the hitter will be looking for.
 If I’ve had luck getting him out with a slow curve, he may be looking for it.
 In that case, the best thing for me to do is bust a fast ball low and away, but not for a strike.
 Then I’ve got to watch the hitter’s reaction.
 If the ball is by him before he’s ready then I know he was looking for the curve.”26

-Moe was hospitalized in early June “after developing a reaction to the medication he was taking.”27 He bounced back, and won in his second appearance.
+Moe was hospitalized early in the season “after developing a reaction to the medication he was taking.”27 He returned to action soon after.
 “I was watching the scoreboard in Kansas City one night in 1970 [June 15] and noticed that the Orioles were ahead 6-2 in the fifth inning or so.
 Next time I looked up they were losing 8-6 in the eighth, so I got a premonition that they might be in the market for some relief pitching.”28 (In fact, Baltimore went up 4-2 after the first inning that night, was up 6-3 after the sixth, then gave up six runs to the Brewers in the eighth.)
 Sure enough, Moe was dealt back to Baltimore.